jimsmart/chapi/README.md

 #### Keeping your key secret

-Either use the key directly in your code, as shown above — or, preferably, keep it outside your code by stashing it externally in your `.zshrc` (or equivalent), for example:
+Either use the key directly in your code, as shown above — or, preferably, keep it outside your code by stashing it externally in your `.zshrc` (or equivalent).
+For example:

 ```bash
 export COMPANIES_HOUSE_API_KEY=your_Companies_House_API_key